marcglasberg/SameAppDifferentTech/MobileAppFlutterRedux/README.md

    });
    ```

-   The only way to test this widget is through "widget tests" (`testWidgets`).
+   The only way to test this widget is through "widget tests" (`testWidgets`),
-   However, the ability to configure it through its constructor simplifies the
+   but being able to pass all parameters through its constructor makes the
-   testing process.
+   testing process simpler.

    For example, we don't need to test that the BUY button is disabled when there
    is no money to buy stock.
 We just need to test that